 In 1990, residents at Tanner House started taking over day-to-day maintenance of their block, and a garden club also helped transform the place.
 Tanner House became a resident cooperative in 1994, and many improvements were implemented during its 17 years of operation.

-Separately, in 1989, a group of five local residents launched the Bermondsey Street Association (BSA), with initial meetings taking place in a former warehouse on Tanner Street.
+Separately, in 1989, a group of five local residents launched the Bermondsey Street Association (BSA), with initial meetings taking place in a Victorian flat on Tanner Street.
 The Association was later renamed the Bermondsey Street Area Partnership (BSAP) before a further change of name to BermondseyStreet.London in 2018.
 The BSAP launched the Bermondsey Street Festival in 2009, which has since branched off, becoming a separately run organisation.

 Sources: Opening of Tower Bridge Approach, 8 March 1902